Aimeedeer/meal-swap/README.md

 ![2021-01-23_4](images/2021-01-23_4.jpg)

 _Aimee's thoughts_:
 This is the best nachos!
 Everything is perfect, and each step is well processed: the guacamole, beans, chicks...
 We can't stop thinking of inviting friends and neighbors to our nachos pub!
-We usually exchange chips as each preference, chips with more beans and chinks are for Brian, chips with more guacamole are for Aimee.
+We usually exchange chips as each preference, chips with more beans and chicks are for Brian, chips with more guacamole are for Aimee.
-Now I am confusing again: when I get a chip full of beans and plan to deliver to Brian, should I swap back to myself?
+Now I am confused again: when I get a chip full of beans and plan to deliver to Brian, should I swap back to myself?

 _Brian's thoughts_: